badlandz/RoxieOS/docs/PACKAGES.md

 BAUX (BAckup/restore Universal eXperience) provides the framework for RoxieOS's persistent pane ecosystem, enabling session resurrection across devices via BAUX-MESH.

+## Core Swiss Army Knife Components
+Each package in ports/ is a core component of the BAUX swiss army knife, providing essential tools for USB boot to IDE in 5 seconds on any broken system.
+These integrated components ensure you get to your code with the best vi/tools available for embedded/SBC/server recovery and development.

 ## Package Hierarchy

 ### Core Packages (v0.1 Essential)